FANCY A BLAST UP THE QUARTER MILE?

 2. Bring your drivers licence for signing on.
 Provisional licences (car or motorcycle) will NOT be accepted. - NO LICENCE NO RACE!

 3. Wear clothing that covers your arms and legs, and gloves if you are driving an open top car.
-See Download's page ref: 'Motorcycle Safety' for further clarification.
+See Download's page ref: 'Car Safety' for further clarification.

 4. Windows must be closed when racing.